Illinois disability

 2. How Long Will I Wait for My First Payment Once My SSDI Claim’s Approved?

 Six months from your SSDI application date is the soonest you’ll get your first Illinois disability check.
 Actual wait times vary, but each SSDI application takes about 3-5 months to process.
 Federal law enforces a five-month waiting period before any applicant can receive monthly SSDI benefits.
 If you’re out of work for five or more months before you apply, you can skip that wait time.
-Just don’t wait too long to file your SSDI claim for Illinois disability benefits!
-Want to double your chances for approval the first time you apply?
-Have an attorney file your application.
+Just don’t wait too long to file your SSDI claim!
+Want the shortest wait time and the most benefits you can possibly get?
+Talk to a disability lawyer for free before you file.
 Legally, an Illinois disability attorney can’t charge you anything unless the SSA grants you benefits.
-Right now, SSDI claims take 410 days to process, on average.
+Right now, SSDI claims take 430 days to process, on average.

-If you apply on your own without a lawyer, the approval rate for first-time Illinois disability claimants is 6%.
+If you apply on your own without a lawyer, the SSA will likely reject your claim.
 If denied, you have four chances to appeal.
 You must do this within 60 days after your denial letter arrives in the mail.
 Reconsideration is the first appeal step and it takes another 100 days, on average.
 The approval rate at reconsideration is currently 2%.
 Denied again?
 Appeal a second time to plead your case to an Administrative Law Judge (ALJ).
 How long that might take depends entirely on where you live.
-Chicago residents wait just 9 months, on average, for a court date.
-In Evanston, you’ll wait about 13 months for your hearing.
-If the Illinois disability judge approves you, you’ll wait about 1-2 years for your first SSDI check!
+Peoria residents wait just 10 months, on average, for a court date.
+In Chicago, you’ll wait about 17 months for your hearing.
+If the Illinois disability judge approves you, you’ll wait about 2 years for your first SSDI check!

 3. How Much Money Does the SSDI Program Pay Each Month?

-The highest Illinois disability payment you can get if your SSDI claim’s approved is $3,345/month.
+The highest monthly Illinois disability payment you can get from SSDI is $3,627.
 Only people earning a six-figure salary for several years can qualify for that much SSDI money.
-Nationwide, the average SSDI payment to disabled workers is currently $1,282 per month.
+Nationwide, the average SSDI payment to disabled workers is currently $1,483 per month.
 Your payment amount should equal about 40% of your highest average monthly paycheck earned while working.
 The only way to get more is through an annual cost-of-living-adjustment (COLA) increase.

 4. Are SSDI-Based Disability Payments Permanent?

 You cannot get permanent Illinois disability benefits after your SSDI claim’s approved.
-Instead, the SSA needs to confirm you’re still too disabled to work once every 3, 5 or 7 years.
-You must pass each SSDI update report in order to receive more Illinois disability payments.
+Instead, the SSA needs to confirm you’re still unable to work once every 3, 5, or 7 years.
+You must pass each SSDI update report in order to receive more benefits.
 However, these disability update checks automatically stop when you reach your FRA.
-This is when the SSA automatically converts your Illinois disability into regular Social Security retirement checks.
-Your monthly payment amount won’t change, and you don’t need to complete more paperwork to make this happen.
+This is when the SSA automatically converts your Illinois disability into regular Social Security benefits.
+Your monthly pay amount won’t change, and you don’t need to complete more paperwork to make this happen.
 But if the SSA believes you’re able to work at any time before that, your SSDI payments will stop.

 SSI-Based Illinois Disability Benefits: How to Apply, Qualify & Payment Amounts

 There’s a second federal program that pays Illinois disability benefits to people who cannot meet all SSDI requirements.
-Supplemental Security Income, or SSI, is designed to help poor people who are blind, disabled or age 65 and up.
+Supplemental Security Income, or SSI, is designed to help poor people who are blind, disabled, or age 65 and up.
 You’ll need very low income and few assets to qualify for Illinois disability payments from the SSI program.
-Learn the SSI program’s eligibility rules and Illinois disability payment amounts below.
+Learn the SSI eligibility rules and Illinois disability pay amounts below.

 1. Both SSI and SSDI Programs Define “Disability” the Same Way

 Unless you wait until your 65th birthday to apply, you must be blind or disabled to qualify for SSI.
-You’ll need convincing medical evidence to prove your SSI claim qualifies for Illinois disability benefits.
-In most cases, a DDS doctor must examine you to confirm you meet the SSA’s definition of “disabled.”
+You’ll need convincing proof your SSI claim qualifies for Illinois disability benefits.
+In most cases, a Social Security doctor must examine you to confirm you meet the SSA’s definition of “disabled.”
 But if you’re already 65 or older, your age alone means you’ll pass this screening question.
 If that applies to you, you don’t need to gather any medical records first.
 Your SSI application for Illinois disability benefits should be enough.

-2. You Need Very Low Income and Almost No Assets In Order to Qualify for SSI
+2. You Need Very Low Income and Almost No Assets In Order to Get SSI

 The SSI program screens every Illinois disability applicant for financial purposes.
-First, you cannot receive more than $1,350/month to qualify for SSI.
-This includes any money you get on a monthly basis, not just your work earnings.
-The SSA looks for things like alimony, child support payments, savings account interest, etc. Next, they’ll look at how much you currently have in your bank account.
-If your balance is more than $2,000, the SSI program won’t approve you for Illinois disability benefits.
+First, your monthly income must be less than $1,470 to qualify for SSI.
+This includes any money you get on a monthly basis, not just your work wages.
+The SSA looks for things like alimony, child support, savings account interest, etc. Next, they’ll look at how much you currently have in your bank account.
+If your balance is more than $2,000, the SSI program won’t award you benefits.
 Then, the SSA looks for other countable assets that may push you over that $2,000 limit.
 Anything you can sell easily for cash goes into that category, such as jewelry, stocks, bonds, etc. Things the SSA won’t count towards your total asset limit include:

 • Your house and the land it’s on, if you own it